spear-sim/spear/docs/content_guidelines.md

 my_actor_0000
 └── DefaultSceneRoot                   # Each Actor has a root component named "DefaultSceneRoot".
     |                                  #
-    |                                  # If the Actor is composed of multiple StaticMeshComponents, the
+    |                                  # If the Actor is composed of multiple StaticMeshComponents, the additional
-    |                                  # additional StaticMeshComponents can be added as children of a parent
+    |                                  # StaticMeshComponents can be added as children of a parent StaticMeshComponent.
-    |                                  # StaticMeshComponent.
-Each parent StaticMeshComponent should be named
-    |                                  # group_0000, group_0001, etc and each child StaticMeshComponent
+    |                                  # Each parent StaticMeshComponent should be named group_0000, group_0001, etc and
-    |                                  # should be named mesh_0000, mesh_0001, etc.
+    |                                  # each child StaticMeshComponent should be named mesh_0000, mesh_0001, etc.
     |                                  #
-    ├── metadata_0000                  # Each Actor must have a MetadataComponent that is a child of the top-level
-    |                                  # Component in order to show up in semantic segmentation images, to be
-    |                                  # referred to by name in our spear Python module, and to be exported to
-    |                                  # other physics simulators correctly.
-    |                                  #
-    ├── urdf_joint_0000                # A UrdfJointComponent is a PhysicsConstraintComponent with additional state
-    |                                  # and functionality.
-Each joint connects a parent and a child component, and
-    |                                  # the joint component itself should be a sibling of the child component it is
-    |                                  # connecting.
-We do not allow joints to connect sibling components, or
-    |                                  # grandparents and grandchildren, even though this is permitted in Unreal,
-    |                                  # because this type of joint is not always easy to simulate in other physics
-    |                                  # engines.
-    |                                  #
-    ├── urdf_joint_0001                #
-    ├── ...                            #
-    |                                  #
-    ├── group_0000                     # StaticMeshComponents that are only used to group other StaticMeshComponents
+    ├── group_0000                     # StaticMeshComponents that are only used to group other StaticMeshComponents together
-    |   |                              # together should be named "group_0000", "group_0001", etc.
+    |   |                              # should be named "group_0000", "group_0001", etc.
     |   |                              #
-    |   ├── mesh_0000                  # StaticMeshComponents that contain non-trivial geometry should be named
+    |   ├── mesh_0000                  # StaticMeshComponents that contain non-trivial geometry should be named "mesh_0000",
-    |   |                              # "mesh_0000", "mesh_0001", etc.
+    |   |                              # "mesh_0001", etc.
     |   |                              #
     |   ├── mesh_0001                  #
     |   └── ...                        #